rigganhart/contacts-crud-api/README.md

 By default the server will listen on `localhost:3000` TODO: add a config or something for host/port listneing

 ### Endpoints
-GET /contacts - Retrieve a list of all contacts Example Call:
+GET /contacts - Retrieve a list of all contacts
+Example Call:
 ```bash
 $ curl -X GET \
     http://localhost:3000/contacts \
     -H 'cache-control: no-cache'
 ```
 POST /contacts - Create a new contact uses an autosequence function to auto imcrement the id
+Example Call:
 ```bash
 $ curl -X POST \
     http://localhost:3000/contacts \